luiscamarillo/udacity-project-investment-data-dashboard/README.md

 ## Results & Improvements

 I use flask to create the web app, and plotly to build the interactive charts on the dashboard, creating an interesting tracker for any porfolio.
 I also wanted to test out Heroku for the first time with this project.
+The app can be found [here](luiscamarillo.com/investments-dashboard).

 As my personal investment tracker, this is very much built around my personal taste -- in fact, as a (Boglehead)[bogleheads.org], it probably has too many bells and whistles.
 As I only use GBM+, this app is already built around their transaction history download layouts.
 Again, since I only buy and hold low-cost, broadly-diversified index ETFs, this app does not track stock sales.
 Perhaps, if in the future I decide to sell something, I might add this feature.